ericlin-nz/open-restaurants/README.md

 ### Data Processing

 - Read the raw JSON data
 - Convert the opening times data into a format that can be easily used to run comparisons on.
-In this case, I used seconds since the start of Monday, 12:00 am.
+In this case, I used number of minutes since the start of Monday, 12:00 am.
 - Between each opening day, create an interval between, and including those days.
 - Within each interval, narrow that down to the start end and end times.
 - Store these intervals against each restaurant.